 This article has been kindly shared by Alison Richmond of Provention.

-The comfort of our office environment often takes a backseat to productivity.
 However, the reality is that comfort and productivity go hand-in-hand.
 If you’ve been feeling uncomfortable at your workstation, it’s time to address those concerns.
-This guide will explore the three key contributors to office comfort, ensuring a more pleasant and productive work experience.
+This article explores the three key contributors to office comfort, ensuring you have a more pleasant and productive work experience.

 Office comfort is pivotal not just for your physical well-being but also for mental clarity and efficiency.
 When we focus solely on tasks, neglecting our posture or surroundings, it can lead to discomfort or even long-term health issues.
 By understanding the primary contributors to a comfortable office environment, you can significantly enhance your workday experience.

-1. The Physical Environment encompasses everything from your chair to the room’s lighting and temperature.
+Your physical environment encompasses everything from your chair to the room’s lighting and temperature.
 Each element plays a crucial role in defining your comfort level.
 Let’s break down some of the core components:

-Finding the Right Chair
+Choosing the Right Chair for Support

 The Desk is the Foundation of your Workspace